 - facilitate tutor training designed for both face-to-face and online appointments and guide tutors to reflect on their practice

-- offer leadership training and skills enhancement for all tutors
+- encourage continual learning by providing training and skills enhancement for all tutors

 - collaborate with faculty to support writers by mentoring and tutoring students to suit individual needs